rhosocial/yii2-user/docs/guide/usage-user.md

 Each user can have a profile.
 We provide a default Profile class.
 [How to use it](usage-profile.md)

-Before creating a Profile, you need to specify the name of the Profile class:
+Before creating a `Profile`, you need to specify the name of the `Profile` class:

 ```php
 $user->profileClass = Profile::className();